The Complete Guide to Self Service Portals – Part 2

 Utilities

 Electric, water, telecom and gas utility self-service portals have radically altered the ways that utilities provide customer service.
 Just a few years ago, customer service for power, water or gas utilities was often expensive and time-consuming.
-Now, instead of spending time on hold or waiting for the utility provider to open, self-service tools like the SilverBlaze Customer Portal for Utilities have put nearly the entire utility customer experience directly in the hands of the customers.
+Now, instead of spending time on hold or waiting for the utility provider to open, self-service tools like the silverblaze Customer Portal for Utilities have put nearly the entire utility customer experience directly in the hands of the customers.

 Not only are utility customers now able to pay their bills online, they can manage everything about their accounts and access a treasure trove of information.
 Before the advent of self-service portals, utility customers were often in the dark about their usage and what they could do to affect their bills.
 Now, customers are able to access their usage data to analyze their consumption and can use that data to plan their behavior.
 This increases customer satisfaction because it gives them the tools they need to take control of their usage (and the size of their bills).